EsteAdonis/React-Testing/README.md

 -- Chatper 50 - Prettier
 -- Prettier is an opinionated code formatter that ensures that all outputted code conforms to a consistent style.
 -- npm install --save-dev --save-exact prettier

+-- Chapter 52 - Husky
+	-- Husky is a tool that helps improve your commits and more -- npm install husky --save-dev